Dr. Arthur Waite & the Bad Man from Egypt

 I am by no means abusing the remaining days I may have in body form.
 O, friend, had I paused some years ago to learn what I am now learning I would have caused less trouble in the world.

 I have never bothered much about vital matters such as honesty, truth, kindness, patience, humility, etc. The knowledge of them was not altogether lacking—probably most people would say I was very kind to them.
 I tried to be a gentleman (exteriorally) and this covered many imperfections probably.

 Waite wrote a note with a Robert Louis Stevenson quote to Dr. Amos O. Squire, prison physician, “Call us with morning faces, eager to labor, eager to be happy.”

 “Waite was the most remarkable man with whom I have ever come in contact in prison,” said Dr. Squire.
 “I have seen forty men go to the chair, but never have I seen any man so entirely calm.
 Neither his pulse, blood pressure, nor nerves indicated that he was under any greater strain than he would be if at home in his library reading.”

 Arthur Waite’s story of big money, clandestine romance, bribery, fraud, scientific investigation and occult influences was absolutely irresistible to the endlessly curious Aimée Crocker.
 Psychoanalyzing the inner lives of dangerous and powerful men was certainly not unfamiliar territory to the heiress.
-On January 30th, the day of Hannah Peck’s death, Aimée had her first sexual encounter with the great hedonist, ceremonial magician, yogi, Tantric master and mystic Aleister Crowley, “the Wickedest Man in the World.”
+Exactly one year prior to the day of Hannah Peck’s death, Aimée had her first sexual encounter with the great hedonist, ceremonial magician, yogi, Tantric master and mystic Aleister Crowley, “the Wickedest Man in the World.”
 Crowley, to some people even today, left a far more frightening legacy than the sinister dentist Dr. Arthur Warren Waite.
 Their pyrotechnic love affair would continue off and on for the next ten years.